Szymonexis/ngx-meta-pixel/projects/ngx-meta-pixel/README.md

 If you are using standalone components, import the service and provide NgxMetaPixel providers with `provideNgxMetaPixel` environment provider function.

-In your application-level configuration file (`app.config.js` or `main.ts` in older Angular versions), add the `provideNgxMetaPixel` environment provider:
+In your application-level configuration file (`app.config.ts` or `main.ts` in older Angular versions), add the `provideNgxMetaPixel` environment provider:

 ```typescript
 import { provideNgxMetaPixel } from "ngx-meta-pixel";